The following information is for the Summer 2018 competition.

 - Chosen supervisor must be a Full, Associate or Assistant Professor within the Faculty of Medicine (who is not a relative)

 - Each faculty member may supervise up to 2 students; each applicant must have an independent project or research question

 - Chosen supervisor should not be on leave during any part of the proposed 8 week project

-Applications are due by 4:00 PM on Thursday, March 2, 2017.
-This includes an electronic submission of the On-line Application Form (with upload of student project proposal file) + a signed hard copy of the Agreement & Ethics Form submitted to the Research Office (McIntyre, Rm 637).
+Applications are due by 3:00 PM on Friday, March 2, 2018.
+This includes an electronic submission of the On-line Application Form (with uploaded PDF of student project proposal file) + a signed hard copy of the Agreement & Ethics Form submitted to the Research Office (McIntyre, Rm 637).

 Prior to submitting an application, Med 2 and Med 3 students must request a clerkship rotation sequence that will provide them with 8 consecutive weeks during the Summer term.
 This request should be coordinated with the Curriculum Administrator in the Undergraduate Medical Education Office.

 At the time of application, if ethics approval is required for the proposed project but has already been obtained, the student does not need to submit any supporting documentation to the Research Office.

 For research projects involving pending ethics approval at the time of application, please note the following:

 - An application for ethics approval must be submitted to all appropriate Ethics Committees as soon as possible

 In order for a student's bursary application to be considered, the Research Office (McIntyre, Rm 637) must receive a copy of the ethics approval application (e.g. initial review form) no later than Friday, April 20